 Sakonnet Greenway Trail

-The Sakonnet Greenway Trail (SGT) is the longest contiguous nature trail on Aquidneck Island at 10 miles long.
+The Sakonnet Greenway Trail (SGT), which now includes the new Little Creek Preserve loop, is the longest contiguous nature trail on Aquidneck Island at 10 miles long.
 The SGT is a true snapshot of inland Aquidneck Island.
 Users of the trail have the opportunity to view wildlife across meadows and woodlands as well as enjoy pastoral views of farms and agricultural landscapes.

-The trail passes by notable locations like The Glen in Portsmouth, Aquidneck Farms, Newport National Golf Club, Newport Vineyards, soccer fields on Wyatt Road, Albro Woods, and more!
+The trail passes by notable locations like The Glen in Portsmouth, Aquidneck Farms, Newport National Golf Club, Newport Vineyards, soccer fields on Wyatt Road, Albro Woods, and the newly-conserved Little Creek Preserve!
 There are various parking locations throughout the 10 miles noted on the trail map.
 See the Sakonnet Greenway trail map and trail rules here or view the trail in our interactive property map.

 The SGT is free and open to the public dawn to dusk.
 Please note dogs must be leashed and no bicycles or motorized vehicles are allowed.
 And please respect our neighbors and stay on the trail!
 While the trail is open all four seasons it is typically closed for a month in early spring around April-early May to prevent erosion during Mud Season.